thehimel/interview-prep/README.md

 - What are the differences between thread and process?
 How to declare them in Python?
 - How multi-processing is achieved in Python?
 - How multi-threading is achieved in Python?
-- What Is the Python Global Interpreter Lock (GIL)?
-How to avoid GIL?
+- What is the Global Interpreter Lock (GIL) in Python?
+How to deal with GIL?
 - What are the differences between synchronous and asynchronous programming?
 - How to achieve asynchronous programming in Python?
 - How to use asyncio in Python?